Friday, November 22, 2024

 There are many ways in which you can show appreciation for staff; you can offer them praise, rewards, and public recognition.
 However, when showing appreciation for staff, it is important to personalize your approach.
 What might be seen as a reward for one person can be uncomfortable for someone else.

-For example, some people will apricate public recognition for their work, while others might find this very uncomfortable.
+For example, some people will appreciate public recognition for their work, while others might find this very uncomfortable.
 When you are apricating your staff, you should take the time to think about what they will genuinely enjoy ensuring the most effective outcome.

 Become an Expert